Arubacloud/helm-charts/charts/cluster-autoscaler/README.md

 ### VerticalPodAutoscaler

-The CA Helm Chart can install a [`VerticalPodAutoscaler`](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/README.md) object from Chart version `9.27.0` onwards for the Cluster Autoscaler Deployment to scale the CA as appropriate, but for that, we need to install the VPA to the cluster separately.
+The present chert can install a [`VerticalPodAutoscaler`](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/README.md) object from Chart version `1.0.0` onwards for the Cluster Autoscaler Deployment to scale the CA as appropriate, but for that, we need to install the VPA to the cluster separately.
 A VPA can help minimize wasted resources when usage spikes periodically or remediate containers that are being OOMKilled.